ben-web/NC-News-Back-End/README.md

-      ✓ GET comments with non-existent article_id returns status 400 and error message ✓ GET comments with invalid article_id returns status 400 and error message ✓ POST comment with valid article_id returns posted comment object with expected keys and values ✓ POST comment returns comment object which has a belongs_to key populated with the correct article object ✓ POST comment returns comment object which has a created_by key populated with the correct user object ✓ POST comment with missing required field returns status 400 and error message ✓ POST comment with non-existent article_id returns status 400 and error message
+      ✓ GET comments with non-existent article_id returns status 400 and error message ✓ GET comments with invalid article_id returns status 400 and error message ✓ POST comment with valid article_id returns posted comment object with expected keys and values ✓ POST comment returns comment object which has a created_by key populated with the correct user object ✓ POST comment with missing required field returns status 400 and error message ✓ POST comment with non-existent article_id returns status 400 and error message